Money Matters

 • Consulting

-• Training and education.
+• Training and education

 Take advantage of customer data with the right infrastructure

-It may be necessary to update your data and analytics software to centralize your information.
-This helps you manage end-to-end distribution processes effectively.
+Moving towards a DTC strategy means you need to scale your operation to support these additional responsibilities.
+It may be necessary to update your data and analytics software to centralize your information so you can manage end-to-end distribution processes effectively.

-With effective software, predictive sales and accuracy patterns help plan when you need to build up inventory or scale down and run on less inventory, depending on demand.
+With effective software, predictive sales and accuracy patterns help plan when you need to build up inventory or scale down and run on less, depending on demand.
+You can make commitments or allocations based on supply, since you know where and when inventory will be available.

 • What products sell and don’t sell in which markets?